Travel by air

 Airlines are entitled to ask for evidence that a guide or assistance dog is trained by, what is known as, a recognised training organisation.
 A list of qualifying training organisations can be found on the International Guide Dogs Federation (IGDF) or Assistance Dogs International (ADI) websites.

 Airlines may accept your Guide Dogs or assistance dog ID book as pre-flight booking documentary evidence that your dog is trained by a recognised training organisation, with the ID tag on the dog’s collar, harness or jacket, helping to confirm the dog’s status as being trained by a recognised organisation.
-Documentation evidence can also be supplied by a Guide Dogs Community Team, or through the assistance dog organisation who trained your dog.
+Documentation evidence can also be supplied by calling Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm), or through the assistance dog organisation who trained your dog.

 As a part of the booking process, the booking agent or airline should agree with you where the Persons with Reduced Mobility (PRM) agent is to meet you within the airport boundary, to escort you through the airport and onto the aircraft.
 This can be any agreed point in the airport, railway terminus, car park, taxi drop off, bus station or terminal building.